Mattmflores/PHYS3510_ASSIGNMENT1_MARKDOWN/README.md

 # Rigid Pendulum Behavior Under Driving Frequencies and Sudden Pivot Displacements

-## 1.How do you expect the rigid pendulum will respond if the frequency of the drive is much higher or much lower than the natural frequency (
-) of the pendulum (for small oscillations) and the amplitude is small compared to the size of the pendulum?
+## 1.How do you expect the rigid pendulum will respond if the frequency of the drive is much higher or much lower than the natural frequency (ω₀ = sqrt(g / L)) of the pendulum (for small oscillations) and the amplitude is small compared to the size of the pendulum?

 ## 2.If the pendulum is slightly displaced from equilibrium and the pivot point moves down abruptly, what will happen to the pendulum's displacement angle?